-If completing line 15 of the Indirect Cost Allocations tab, describe the indirect cost allocation method in detail on this tab.
-For example, a portion of the facility is directly attributable and exclusively used to provide CCBHC services.
-For each expense, describe the method for allocating related costs, such as percentage of square footage.
-The total of all indirect expenses allocable to CCBHCs should equal the amount on line 15 of the Indirect Cost Allocations tab.
+If completing line 15 of the Indirect Cost Allocations tab, describe the indirect cost allocation method in detail on this tab in the appropriate section.
+For example, a portion of the facility is directly attributable and exclusively used to provide CCBHC services may be allocated based on square footage.
+For each expense, describe the method for allocating related costs, such as percentage of total FTE or percentage of square footage.
+The total of all indirect expenses allocable to CCBHCs using the methods described on this page should support the amount on line 15 of the Indirect Cost Allocations tab.

 2 45 CFR §75.302

-9
+10

-Daily Visits Tab
+Daily Visits PPS-1 Tab

-If using CC PPS-1, use the Daily Visits tab to summarize the visits furnished by your health care staff and by physicians under agreement with you that apply specifically to CCBHC services.
+If using CC PPS-1, use the Daily Visits PPS-1 tab to summarize the visits furnished by your health care staff and by physicians under agreement with you that apply specifically to CCBHC services.

 Include days with visits from both Medicaid-covered and non-Medicaid-covered recipients.
 Consolidate visits for all facilities reported for the CCBHC.